matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 An earlier draft of this MSC proposed putting a flag on the contents of the event (outside of the E2EE payload) called `m.peer_unwritable: true` to indicate if other users were prohibited from overwriting the event or not.
-However, this unravelled when it became clear that there wasn't a good value for the state_key, which needs to be unique and not subject to races from other malicious users.
+However, this unravelled when it became clear that there wasn't a good value for the `state_key`, which needs to be unique and not subject to races from other malicious users.
-By scoping who can set the state_key to be the mxid of the sender, this problem goes away.
+By scoping who can set the `state_key` to be the mxid of the sender, this problem goes away.

 [MSC3760](https://github.com/matrix-org/matrix-spec-proposals/pull/3760)